s0met1m3s/UdemyCppExercises/1_Basics/TimeConverter/Exercise.md

 # Exercise

-In this exercise you have to use the datatype **float** for certain computations.
+In this exercise, you have to use the datatype **float** for certain computations.

 Implement the following functions: